 - On 21 October 2020, The Pensions Regulator (TPR) issued guidance to trustees and employers who are considering transferring their members' benefits to a defined benefit (DB) superfund. - A superfund allows an employer to make a clean break from its DB liabilities.
-It consists of a consolidating pension scheme backed by a capital buffer. - 'Clearance' is required from TPR for each and every bulk transfer to a superfund.
-As part of obtaining clearance, trustees need to demonstrate that all three of TPR's 'gateway principles' are met (see table below). - Trustees may take a degree of comfort that TPR will only grant clearance if it considers that, in addition to the gateway principles, the superfund also meets TPR's June 2020 guidance; i.e. that the superfund is capable of being supervised by its trustees, is run by fit and proper persons, has effective governance, is financially stable and has sufficient administrative systems and processes in place. - TPR has stated that it believes moving to a superfund can be a good option for some schemes.
-The next step is formal TPR approval of specific superfunds, allowing them to operate.
-Once approval is complete, TPR will maintain a list of the successfully assessed superfunds on its website.
+It consists of a consolidating pension scheme backed by a capital buffer. - TPR will assess specific superfunds against its guidance.
+Trustees may take a degree of comfort that TPR will only grant clearance if it considers that, in addition to the gateway principles, the superfund also meets TPR's June 2020 guidance; i.e. that the superfund is capable of being supervised by its trustees, is run by fit and proper persons, has effective governance, is financially stable and has sufficient administrative systems and processes in place. - On 30 November 2021 TPR confirmed Clara-Pensions had been successfully assessed. - 'Clearance' is required from TPR for each and every bulk transfer to a superfund.
+As part of obtaining clearance, trustees need to demonstrate that all three of TPR's 'gateway principles' are met (see table below).

-Actions you can take
+父 Actions you can take